adarnimrod/template/README.rst

 This will install Template along with the dependencies for all of the filters available with it.
 However, you can use narrower specifiers if you want to avoid a specific dependency (the filters listed below include the needed specifier).
-In previous versions of Template all of the dependencies were required, so to avoid breakage this behavior will be be kept.
-However, this will change in a later release so to the keep the expected behavior please update your project's dependencies.
+In previous releases of Template all of the dependencies were required.
+To not break existing templates, for the foreseeable future those dependencies will remain a requirement and new dependencies for specific filters will be optional.
+This will change in the 0.9 release where all filter specific dependencies will be optional.
+Please update your project before that happens.

 Examples